Gjorgjevikj/SmoothProgress/README.md

 So here it is, hopefully someone else can find a use of it (or make a comment).

-Until a better guide is written... for further explanation on the usage:
+### Until a better guide is written...

+for further explanation on the usage:
 - see the [examples](examples)
-- see the docs in docs/html/index.html
+- for the full API explanation see the docs in docs/html/index.html
 - see the comments in the code

+---

 ... todo ... maybe ...
 - guide explaining the barstyle struct for defining user styles
 - extending the class to print only the changed characters on updates
 - extending the class to show horizontal gauges (like linear dial/slider)
--